appharbr/appharbr-wrapper-googleads-mobile-unity/README.md

 In addition, the publisher needs to download the AppHarbr SDK Unity Plugin from AppHarbr Dashboard and import it into his project:

-- Download and import the latest AppHarbr SDK version from AppHarbr Dashboard.
-- Download and import the [Google Mobile Ads Unity Plugin from the official releases](//github.com/googleads/googleads-mobile-unity/releases) repository.

-- Download from the releases the AppHarbr Wrapper Google Mobile Ads Unity Plugin unitypackage.
-- Go to Unity IDE -> Assets -> Import Package -> Custom Package...
+- Download from Publisher UI the AppHarbr SDK Unity Plugin and import (Unity IDE -> Assets -> Import Package -> Custom Package...).
-- Choose the downloaded AppHarbr Wrapper Google Mobile Ads Unity Plugin unitypackage and import.
+- Download the [Google Mobile Ads Unity Plugin from the official releases](//github.com/googleads/googleads-mobile-unity/releases) repository and import (Unity IDE -> Assets -> Import Package -> Custom Package...).
-- Download from Publisher UI the AppHarbr SDK Unity Plugin.
-- Go to Unity IDE -> Assets -> Import Package -> Custom Package...
+- Download from the releases the [AppHarbr Wrapper Google Mobile Ads unitypackage](//github.com/appharbr/appharbr-wrapper-googleads-mobile-unity/releases) and import (Unity IDE -> Assets -> Import Package -> Custom Package...).
-- Choose the downloaded AppHarbr SDK Unity Plugin unitypackage and import.

 ## Download